Salmon Fishing, River Teifi

 A brace of Teifi summer grilse for visitor Paul Hopwood , July.

-The reputation which the River Teifi currently has for sea trout fishing often eclipses its less widely known but excellent salmon fishery.
+The reputation which the River Teifi currently has for sea trout fishing often eclipses its less widely known salmon fishery.
 In days gone by the Teifi was perceived primarily as a salmon river which had a population of sea trout and no wonder, the abundance of its salmon was phenomenal and it maintained several villages whose main income came from harvesting this bountiful resource, nowadays, of course, the reverse applies, the Teifi is perceived as sewin river which has some salmon.
 Back in the day salmon were transported by the new train lines to London in massive quantities for export, juvenile salmon were netted from the river to be used as fertiliser for local fields or packed into barrels for salting as a delicacy.
 It seemed the resource would never end - a view which continues to this day in some quarters - but currently there's gradual realisation that the fragility of this wonderful fish's existence warrants greater protection and I sincerely hope that the current review of Welsh fisheries will result in a byelaw forbidding the killing of salmon.

 Having said that the visiting angler can still expect good sport with the king of fish, we get salmon runs which rival most rivers in Wales, around 400 are caught by rod and on line each season and our prices are incredibly good compared to the Wye where the cost of an average beat costs around £40 a day while a ticket with the Teifi Trout Association for a week costs £80 before September and £100 afterwards - and that's for 12 miles of fishing.
 It's even better value if you rent our cottage of course, the fishing comes free to our visitors.